 Beyonce doing Beyonce things:

-No 2018 “year in music” retrospective would be complete without at least a brief mention of the year Beyonce has had.
+No 2018 music round up would be complete without at least a brief mention of the year Beyonce has had.
 Given all the success she’s had since… well forever, it feels weird classifying 2018 as one of her most successful yet, but it’s hard to argue.
 An obscenely fruitful tour with her husband (Jay Z – for all who somehow don’t know) which also became the promotional springboard for their joint album under the name The Carters.
 Their album – Everything is Love – being critically acclaimed and (unsurprisingly) commercially rewarding, as well as the video for their single ‘Apeshit’ being shot in the damn Louvre!??

 However, what has to have been the peak of her year came in the form of the most iconic show of her career.
 She headlined Coachella!
 After delaying the performance for a year, because of her pregnancy, she delivered THE best and most memorable live show of 2018.
 The set list was immaculate, the choreography was on point and she somehow made one of the world’s biggest festivals one massive Queen Bee party.